-It is soon to tell how those changes will affect the proposition of settlements - since the new competition law CADE has settled over 50 cases, but 42 involved exclusivity agreements by Unimed, which did not require the acknowledgement of the involvement in the conduct.
+It is soon to tell how those changes will affect the proposition of settlements - since the new competition law CADE has settled over 70 cases, almost 50 of which involved exclusivity agreements by Unimed, and did not require the acknowledgement of the involvement in the conduct.
 Those settlements with Unimed, however, are considered a milestone for CADE, since proceedings related to similar exclusivity clauses accounted for almost a third of the agency's convictions since 1994.